This article was also published on Medium.

 Creating the network

 Now that the demand of drugs, consumables or equipment is known, it needs to be projected across a distribution network from the suppliers to the different distribution centers to the hospitals.
 Inventory on hand, inventory targets and existing orders need to be taken into account to plan the future purchasing requirements.

 The different demands should be pooled together for a given supplier and a collaboration framework should allow for transparency in the status of the orders, and where the stock is expected to be delivered.
 In case the requested volumes cannot be delivered in full, it will become important to allocate the scarce supplies according to clear and transparent rules.

-At o9 Solutions, we believe that our expertise in tackling supply chain problems and our platform has the capability to support those requirements and could bring much needed visibility, collaboration and planning capabilities in a time where such decisions need to be made.
+At o9 Solutions, we believe that our expertise in tackling supply chain problems and our platform can support those requirements and could bring much needed visibility, collaboration and planning capabilities in a time when such decisions need to be made.